it-simulator/centaur/README.md

 # centaur
 businessman's repo
-program shows sum and diff
+program shows sum and diff of a and b